pointel-com-br/www.pointel/public/pibook/Língua Inglesa - Adjetivos, Advérbios e Resolução de Provas.md

 (E) à localização do estabelecimento

-30. Os termos take off em - Over the course of 2011, we witnessed social media and location- based services really take off for small businesses. - implicam
+30. Os termos take off em - Over the course of 2011, we witnessed social media and location-based services really take off for small businesses. - implicam

 (A) exclusão.